daryllxd/lifelong-learning/programming/ruby/testing/growing-object-oriented-software-guided-by-tests.md

 Diagnostic logging is driven by the programmers' need for fine grained tracking of what's happening in the system.
 (Don't use this in production!)

-*Notification Rather Than Logging.* Writing tests agaisnt static global objects, including loggers, is clumsy.
-We have to either read from the file system or manage an extra appedner object for testing; we ahve to remember to clean up afterwards so the tests don't interfere with each other, and set the right level on the right logger.
+*Notification Rather Than Logging.* Writing tests against static global objects, including loggers, is clumsy.
+We have to either read from the file system or manage an extra appender object for testing; we have to remember to clean up afterwards so the tests don't interfere with each other, and set the right level on the right logger.

 Oftentimes code will do 2 things, the functional part and the logging part (breaks SRP).
 What we want: